 Perfect For: Politically incorrect humour with the housemates.

 This ones a classic, with the teaming of Seth Rogan and James Franco, you know you’re in for a night of laughs.
-Whether you’ve seen it before, or it’s your first time watching, The Interview is a clever play on life inside of North Korea (appropriate timing).
+Whether you’ve seen it before, or it’s your first time watching, The Interview is a clever play on life inside of North Korea.
 It might not score the highest ratings on Rotten Tomatoes but it does make for some easy weeknight watching.
 Get in the spirit and make yourself a margarita for the watching.